dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Excluding files

-Use the `exclude:` field to exclude files from static analysis.
+To exclude files from static analysis, use `exclude:` in the analysis options file:

 {% prettify yaml %}
 analyzer: